 Chapter 1.
-Overview of the connector
+Overview of the adapter

-- "Terminology" - "Standards and APIs" on page 3 - "Components of connector for web services" on page 4 - "Architecture of connector for web services" on page 7 - "Processing locale-dependent data" on page 8 - "Install, configure, and design checklist" on page 10 - "Limitations" on page 11
+- "Adapter for Web Services environment" - "Terminology" on page 4 - "Components of connector for web services" on page 6 - "Architecture of connector for web services" on page 10 - "Install, configure, and design checklist" on page 11 - "Limitations" on page 12

-The connector is a runtime component of the WebSphere Business Integration Adapter for Web Services.
+The connector is a run-time component of the WebSphere Business Integration Server Express and Express Plus for Web Services.
 The connector allows businesses to aggregate, publish, and consume web services for use either within their organization or by trading partners.
 The connector and other components described in this document provide the functionality needed to exchange business object information in the body of a Simple Object Access Protocol (SOAP) message.

-This chapter describes the scope, components, design tools, and architecture used to implement the WebSphere Business Integration Adapter for Web Services.
+This chapter describes the Adapter for Web Services component of the IBM WebSphere Business Integration Server Express and Express Plus.
+This chapter includes a description of the scope, components, design tools, and architecture used to implement the WebSphere Business Integration Server Express and Express Plus for Web Services.
 It also provides an overview of tasks you must complete to install and configure the web services components described in this document.
-For information about installing and configuring the components, see "Install, configure, and design checklist" on page 10.
+For information about installing and configuring the components, see "Install, configure, and design checklist" on page 11.

-Note: The adapter for Web Services implements the standard Adpater Framework API.
-The functionality provided by the adapter has been designed specifically to support the InterChange Server Express integration broker.
+Note: The adapter for Web Services implements the standard Adapter Framework API.
+For this reason, the adapter can operate with any integration broker that the Framework supports.
+However, the functionality provided by the adapter has been designed specifically to support the IBM WebSphere InterChange Server Express integration broker.
 Accordingly, when you select the Expose as Web Service option in System Manager, this refers to InterChange Server Express, and not to any other integration broker.